colors in spanish

 These are all used as a color name or to describe something that is the color orange.
 Naranja is the word for orange in Spanish.

-Naranja, which comes from naranca, which also means orange tree or orange fruit.
+Naranja comes from naranca, which also means orange tree or orange fruit.

-While not terribly exciting, they are technically accurate descriptions of oranges and can be used to describe anything that resembles an orange in terms of shape or color (like some people)
+While not exciting, they are technically accurate descriptions of oranges and can be used to describe anything that resembles an orange in terms of shape or color (like some people)

 Note: while most words come from Latin, some come directly from Greek or Arabic because those languages were more prominent in medieval times when these words were coined.